ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/anaconda.md

 Follow the instructions below to install and use Anaconda Distribution on an Arm server.

-## What should I consider before starting an Anaconda installation?
+## What should I do before starting an Anaconda installation?

 Confirm you are using an Arm machine by running: